EPCCed/Intro-to-HPC/content/Part6_Exercises/exercise0/part2.md

 ```

-Here we continue to run on a single process, threads take advantage of the shared memory aspect of a HPC system and cannot communicated between destinct nodes but can work as a team on a single node to improve performance.
+Here we continue to run on a single process, each process can have a number of threads.
+The number of threads used is usually set to the number of CPU's on a given node or a fraction of that.
+Threaded codes can take advantage of the shared memory aspect of a HPC systems to pass data between each other but cannot communicated between distinct nodes.

-If you run this with multiple processes then it will still work but without MPI communucation these processes will be entirly independent and can not communicate information.
+If you run this with multiple processes then it will still work but without MPI communucation these processes will be entirly independent and will not communicate information.

 ---

 ## MPI

-MPI is a message passing interface, this allow for messages to be sent by multiple instances on the program running on different nodes each being controlled by a seperate instance of the operating system.
+MPI is a message passing interface, this allow for messages to be sent by multiple instances of the program running on different nodes to each other.
+Each instance of the program is controlled by a seperate instance of the operating system.

-In an MPI program when start the program we tell it how mant copies of the code is running and

-This MPI example each process says hello in the programs and states which node it is running on and which .
+This MPI example each process says hello in the programs and states which node it is running on and which process of the group it is.

 ```